 Our vast, uncharted wilderness areas are prime areas for discovery.
 In 2014, grotto members exploring the Bob Marshall Wilderness discovered Tears of the Turtle Cave, surveyed to 1629 feet deep, becoming the deepest limestone cave in the United States, displacing decades-long record holder, New Mexico's Lechuguilla, at a relatively "shallow" 1604 feet below the surface.
 America's third deepest limestone cave is also in the Bob Marshall Wilderness, Virgil the Turtle's Greathouse at 1586 feet.
 Montana's longest cave, Bighorn Caverns is over 20 miles and still going, and Montana's first state park is also the state's only commercial (show) cave, Lewis and Clark Caverns, the site of our annual meeting.

 In 15 short years our members have mapped hundreds of new caves in the Rockies and around the world.
 Our membership base is very diverse with ages ranging from 10-80 years.
 The grotto is a 100% all-volunteer, non-profit organization.

 It is our mission to provide a forum where people can learn about and participate in caving.

 Here's some of the activities of our organization:

 Annual Grotto Meeting at Lewis and Clark Caverns State Park

-Caving trip plans are emailed, posted in our Caving Trips and Training forum and are often decided at Pub Nights or announced spontaneously.
-Most caving trips in Montana occur in the short summer season (late June until September) due to heavy mountain snowpack often present in caving areas.
+Caving trip plans are emailed via our Google Group and are often decided at Pub Nights or announced spontaneously.
+The majority of caving trips in Montana occur in the short summer season (late June until September) due to heavy mountain snowpack often present in caving areas.
 There are plenty of exceptions, however!
-For folks outside the northwest, keep in mind summer in the mountains starts in July!
+For folks outside the northwest, keep in mind "summer" in the mountains starts in July!